probcomp/gen-website-private/README.md

 ### I manage a probcomp repo.
 How do I use this?

 Create a GitHub action which builds your repo's website, and then follow the example in `.github/workflows/publish_private_website_example.yml`.
 You'll need to create an artifact containing your website files (at the end of your job where you build the site), and then pass that artifact's name to the action `probcomp/gen-website-private/.github/workflows/publish_private_website.yml@main`.
+The action requires `id-token: write` permissions.

 Your repo will be served from its own subdomain: `<REPO>.gen.dev`.